-My initial intention, today was to share with you some ways to memorize scripture and encourage you to hide God’s word in your heart.
+My initial intention, today was to share with you some of the best ways to memorize scripture and encourage you to hide God’s word in your heart.
 However, after considering it a bit more, I had a better idea come to mind.

-One of my most treasured friends is passionate about memorizing scripture.
+One of my most treasured friends is passionate about memorizing bible verses.
 She has spent many hours memorizing large passages of the Bible.
 So, instead of me sharing with you today, I thought I would ask her to encourage us.

 Here is what she had to say.

 Why Commit Scripture to Memory?